ehc675/MSP-430-Vehicle/README.md

 # MSP-430-Vehicle
-Obstacle detecting vehicle implemented using a MSP-430
+Obstacle-detecting vehicle implemented using an MSP-430